 Is A Steam Wand Needed To Make Microfoam?

 If you want to make micro foam like in the drinks found in your local cafe, then you will need an espresso machine with a steam wand like the one I have below.
-This is because you need a steam wand to heat, froth and spin the milk in the correct way to create micro foam.
+This is because you need a steam wand to heat, froth in air, and spin the milk in the correct way to create micro foam.

 However you do not need to splurge on an expensive coffee maker to make foam.
 Most budget espresso machines under $1,000.00 have a steam wand.
 You need make sure your espresso machine has a wand like the one I am holding below.